devinkr/js-dom/readme.md

 ## Framing (10 minutes / 0:10)

 In the Objects & Context lesson, you learned about objects as data structures and how we can use them to store data and methods.
 Today, we will learn about how JavaScript uses objects to represent what you see in the browser.
+Remember, everything is an object!

 The [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), commonly referred to as the "DOM", is a programming interface for HTML.
 When you load HTML into the browser, it gets converted into a dynamic object-based structure.
 The [visual representation](https://css-tricks.com/dom/) of this is what you see when you open up Developer Tools in the browser.